What Does Jude 1:2 Mean?

 Verse of the Day

-Before His crucifixion, none of Christ's brothers believed His Messianic claims, but in his brief letter to all those who are called by God, loved of the Father, and kept for Jesus Christ, this sibling of our Lord does not proudly boast of His earthly relationship to Christ, but rather humbly designates himself, "a slave of Jesus Christ and a brother of James."
+Before His crucifixion, none of Christ's brothers believed His Messianic claims, but in his brief letter to all those who are called by God, loved of the Father, and kept for Jesus Christ, this sibling of our Lord does not proudly boast of His earthly relationship to Christ, but rather humbly designates himself: "A slave of Jesus Christ and a brother of James."

-In his desire to warn believers of the increasing numbers of false teachers and heresies that were bombarding the church of his day, Jude wrote an epistle of encouragement and advice, but he begins with a beautiful greeting - a prayer that has travelled down the centuries to the Body of Christ, and an entreaty to God that mercy and peace and love be multiplied to all those who in Christ Jesus our Lord.
+In his desire to warn believers of the increasing numbers of false teachers and heresies that were bombarding the Church of his day, Jude wrote an epistle of encouragement and advice, but he begins with a beautiful greeting; a prayer that has travelled down the centuries to the Body of Christ, and an entreaty to God that mercy and peace and love be multiplied to all those who in Christ Jesus our Lord.

 In his desire to contend earnestly for the faith, Jude's prayer and pleading to the Father was that multiplied blessings be bestowed on all those who are in Christ Jesus.
 He asked that an overflowing abundance of mercy, peace, and love be showered on all who trust in Jesus.
 He knew that wolves were prowling around seeking to scatter the little flock of God, and so he asked the Father for mercy to help in time of need and for an abundance of peace and love, in the midst of difficult times.